Xanthium7/phaser_game_rpg/README.md

 - kept messing around with web rtc on a test 'video' branch
 - got promising working results on 'video2' branch and merged it with main
 - SO GOT VIDEO CALL THINGY WORKINGGG
-- A player goes to some another player and
+- A player goes to some another player and and press 'F4' key it sends a Video call request

   ![image](https://github.com/user-attachments/assets/1d247e63-4b22-46cc-b835-3538d2a0e2b2)

 - Spend a long while debugging cause NAT and fireWALL protection required the need for TURN servers and I was just using google and twilio STUn servers,
 - TURN SERVER THAT I USED: https://www.metered.ca/stun-turn (Yes the 500Mb free plan)
 - Ill also add the WEB RTC flow in my project, (incase its confusing)

 ![image](https://github.com/user-attachments/assets/49ada6d6-c1f9-4a51-bdb5-d169ed05ff42)